UniMath/agda-unimath/src/foundation/equivalences.lagda.md

 ## See also

-- For the notion of inverses and coherently invertible maps, also known as half-adjoint equivalences, see [foundation.coherently-invertible-maps](foundation.coherently-invertible-maps.html).
+- For the notions of inverses and coherently invertible maps, also known as half-adjoint equivalences, see [foundation.coherently-invertible-maps](foundation.coherently-invertible-maps.html).
 - For the notion of maps with contractible fibers see [foundation.contractible-maps](foundation.contractible-maps.html).